There are many ways in which we wish to see the UK’s current human rights and equality settlement strengthened:

 - Unlike the rest of the UK, Northern Ireland does not have a single equality act, and has significantly more holes in its equality legislation as a result.
 We support campaigns for such an Act.
 We also support proposals for a Northern Ireland ‘Bill of Rights’ to supplement the UK Human Rights Act 1998, taking into account the particular rights-based issues faced in Northern Ireland.

-We are also currently concerned that proposals for a ‘British Bill of Rights’ to replace the Human Rights Act 1998 might lead to a weakening of our human rights settlement, and so are working to ensure that this does not happen.
+We are also concerned that recent proposals for a ‘British Bill of Rights’ to replace the Human Rights Act 1998 might lead to a weakening of our human rights settlement, and so are working to ensure that this does not happen.

 Defending our human rights